RedPCat/.status/content/issues/2023-11-05-emergency-maintenance.md

 severity: down
 ---
 *Notice* - All redcatWare services will be going offline at 1AM Eastern for Emergency Maintenance from NetroCorp.
 Servers are predicted to go back up at 8AM.

+*Notice* - All Services went back up due to an issue with Jahy's firmware from NetroCorp.